 'We believe Jane Doe': Fans held 22 signs referencing Deshaun Watson's assault allegations

 For a better experience on the App, click here to see the experience on its own page.

-Deshaun Watson returned to Houston for deposition in civil lawsuits alleging sexual assaults
+Deshaun Watson to be deposed Friday in Houston in civil lawsuits alleging sexual assaults

 More TOP STORIES News